Learning Compact Boolean Networks: Experiments

-In this part, we evaluate the proposed convolutional architecture that uses a single Boolean operation for the convolutional kernel, against TreeLogicNet that uses Boolean trees for convolutional kernels.
-Both architectures use 3x3 receptive field.
-TreeLogicNet restricts every kernel to see two neighboring channels, while we further restrict the number of channels seen by each kernel to one.
-We will show that such restriction improves performance significantly, and hypothesize that it is due to the destructive effect of thermometer encoding on natural images.
+We evaluate the proposed convolutional architecture, which uses a single Boolean operation as the convolutional kernel, against TreeLogicNet \citep{petersen2024convolutional}, which uses Boolean-tree kernels.
+Both architectures use $3\times3$ receptive fields.
+TreeLogicNet restricts each kernel to two neighboring channels, while our final models restrict each kernel to one channel.
+We show that this restriction improves performance, and we hypothesize that the effect arises from thermometer encoding on natural images.